Research

 Keywords: CIF, geometric descriptors, crystal structure, feature engineering, solid-state

-2. Machine learning descriptors in materials chemistry used in multiple experimentally validated studies: Oliynyk elemental property dataset
+2. ML descriptors for materials chemistry with multiple experimentally validated studies

 Materials informatics employs data-driven approaches for analysis and discovery of materials.
 Features also referred to as descriptors are essential in generating reliable and accurate machine-learning models.
 While general data can be obtained through public and commercial sources, features must be tailored to specific applications.